johndef64/pychatgpt/README.md

 ## Author
 Written by: JohnDef64

-## Credits
+## Acknowledgements
-This project relies on OpenAI technology. https://openai.com/blog/openai-api
+This project utilizes technology provided by OpenAI.
+For more information, please visit: [https://openai.com](https://openai.com)